Designing for How We Learn: One Simple Mantra

 Sightlines are not the only consideration for a good classroom configuration, however.

-One of the best resources to understand the importance of acoustics is a TED talk by Julian Treasure, an acoustics engineer, called Why Architects Need to Design with their Ears.
-In his talk he discusses how, in a traditionally designed classroom with standard acoustical practices and hard surface finishes, students who sit from the fourth row back can miss one of two words being said; that’s 50% of the material being covered lost due to poor speech intelligibility that has nothing to do with the clarity of the speaker.
+One of the best resources for understanding the importance of acoustics is a TED talk by Julian Treasure, an acoustics engineer, called Why Architects Need to Design with their Ears.
+In his talk, he discusses how, in a traditionally designed classroom with standard acoustical practices and hard surface finishes, students who sit from the fourth row back can miss one of two words being said; that’s 50% of the material being covered lost due to poor speech intelligibility, nothing to do with the clarity of the speaker.

-The same logic applies to classrooms and teaching laboratories, where understanding the oral material is crucial to the learner.
+Smart acoustical design and awareness of reverberation time are critical for classrooms and teaching laboratories, where understanding the oral material is crucial to the learner.
 Simultaneously, the learners themselves often have issues.
-According to Treasure, there are several factors that can affect students’ ability to hear:
+According to Treasure, several factors can affect students’ ability to hear:

 • Up to one in eight learners have impaired hearing at any one time, due to colds, allergies, etc.